enfff/os161/README.md

 docker volume list
 ```

-# Run the container
+# 3. Run the container

 Run the container mounting the volume `os161-vol` as the home folder of user `enf`.
-Make sure to to change *<imagename>* with the name of your image
+Make sure to to change *os161* with the name of your image

 ```bash
 docker run --volume os161-vol:/home/enf --name os161 -itd os161 /bin/bash